yegor256/jacli/README.md

-Jacli is a installer of Java packages on command line.
+Jacli is command-line-focused package manager for Java.
 It is very similar to
 [Npm](https://www.npmjs.com/),
 [Rubygems](https://github.com/rubygems/rubygems),